cmc-corpora/cmc-corpora.github.io/content/authors/michael-beißwenger/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Remove this if you are not using the People widget.
 user_groups:
-- steering committee
+- former steering committee

-committee_period: "since 2015"
+committee_period: "2015 - 2021"
 ---

 Michael lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed